AndreyKoltsov1997/PerformanceInvestigation/README.md

 Given the nature of the original method and the fact it generates sequence of the numbers on demand, no set up or tear down actions are needed.

 # 4. Code enhancements
-The section lists enhancements that had been made to the original implementation of prime numbers calculator.
+The section lists enhancements that had been made to the original implementation of prime numbers' calculator.

 ## 4.1 "isPrime(...)" method
 ```